‘HEROES OF SONTAR’

 The Sontarans are one of my favourite ‘Doctor Who’ monsters created by Robert Holmes.
 I’ve enjoyed watching the Sontaran stories on TV including ‘The Time Warrior’; ‘The Two Doctors’ and ‘The Sontaran Strategem’/’The Poison Sky’.
 I’ve also written my own Sontaran story set in Stockbridge.

 I’ve had the CD cover of ‘Heroes of Sontar’ signed by the lovely Sarah Sutton, who is also a ‘Dad’s Army’ fan like me, at the ‘Regenerations 2013’ convention in Swansea, September 2013.
-I’ve also had the CD cover signed by John Banks, who plays two Sontarans in this story, at ‘Big Finish Day 6’ in Slough, January 2013 and he’s a great guy to meet.
+I’ve also had the CD cover signed by Mark Strickson at the ‘London Film and Comic Con 2017’, July 2017 and John Banks, who plays two Sontarans in the story, at ‘Big Finish Day 6’ in Slough, January 2013.

 ‘YOU ARE LISTENING TO…’